Large deviations asymptotics for unbounded additive functionals of diffusion processes: Model Description and Main Result

 \subsection{Main Result}

 In this subsection, we present our main result.
 We start with a few definitions that are used in the statement of our main result.
 Let $\mathbb{C}[0,T]$, $T>0$, be the space of continuous functions over the domain $[0,T]$ and let $\mathscr{H}[0,T]$ be the subspace of $\mathbb{C}[0,T]$ that contains absolutely continuous functions with square integrable derivative.
-Furthermore, for a continuous function $g: \R \rightarrow \R$ and $x_0 \in \R$, let using the dot notation for (time) derivatives, and define the variational problem
+Furthermore, for a continuous function $g: \R \rightarrow \R$ and $x_0 \in \R$, let